jaantollander/masters-thesis/content/21_puhti.md

 *Compute* | *GPU* | 80 | 384 | 3600

 : \label{tab:puhti-nodes}
-All nodes on the Puhti cluster by category and type.
+This table shows all nodes on the Puhti cluster by category and type.
-For service nodes, they node type associates them with their function in the cluster.
+For service nodes, the node type associates them with their function in the cluster.
-For compute nodes, the node types associate them with the amount of computing resources they have.
+For compute nodes, the node types associate them with the number of computing resources they have.
-The node count tells us how many nodes there are of the given node type.
+The node count tells us the number of nodes of the given node type.

-The *Puhti* cluster has various *service nodes* and 1002 *compute nodes* as seen on the Table \ref{tab:puhti-nodes}.
+The *Puhti* cluster has various *service nodes* and 1002 *compute nodes* as seen in Table \ref{tab:puhti-nodes}.
-The services nodes consist of *utility nodes* for development and administration, *login nodes* for users to login to the system and MDS and OSS nodes for the Lustre file system.
+The services nodes consist of *utility nodes* for development and administration, *login nodes* for users to log in to the system, and MDS and OSS nodes for the Lustre file system.
 The compute nodes consist of 922 *CPU nodes* and 80 *GPU nodes*.
 Each login and compute node consists of two *Intel Xeon Gold 6230* CPUs with 20 cores and 2.1 GHz base frequency.
-In addition to CPUs, each GPU node has four *Nvidia Volta V100* GPUs and each GPU has 36 GiB of GPU memory.
+In addition to CPUs, each GPU node has four *Nvidia Volta V100* GPUs, and each GPU has 36 GiB of GPU memory.
-We give compute nodes types based on how much memory (RAM) and *fast local storage* they contain, and whether they contains GPUs.
+We type nodes based on how much memory (RAM) and *fast local storage* they contain and whether they contain GPUs.
-Fast local storage is a Solid State Disk (SSD) attached to the node via *Non-Volatile Memory Express (NVMe)* to perform I/O intensive processes instead of having to rely on the global storage from the Lustre file system.
+Fast local storage is a Solid State Disk (SSD) attached to the node via *Non-Volatile Memory Express (NVMe)* to perform I/O intensive processes instead of relying on the global storage from the Lustre file system.
 [@docs-csc]

-The global storage on Puhti consists of a Lustre file system that has 2 MDSs and 8 virtualized OSSs with SFA18KE controller.
+The global storage on Puhti consists of a Lustre file system with two MDSs and eight virtualized OSSs with an SFA18KE controller.
 At the time of writing, Puhti has Lustre version 2.12.6 from *DataDirect Networks (DDN)*.
-Each MDS has 2 MDTs connected to 20 $\times$ 800 GB NVMe and each OSS has 3 OSTs connected to 704 $\times$ 10 TB SAS HDD.
+Each MDS has two MDTs connected to 20 of 800 GB NVMe, and each OSS has three OSTs connected to 704 of 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.

-Nodes are connected via a network with a fat-tree topology.
+The cluster connects nodes via a network with a fat-tree topology.
-In the network, each node is connected to all L1 switches, and each L1 switch is connected to all L2 switches.
+In the network, each node connects to all L1 switches, and each L1 switch connects to all L2 switches.
 The connections use *Mellanox HDR InfiniBand* (100 GB/s IB HDR100).
 The network has a total of 28 L1 switches and 12 L2 switches.
-The Figure \ref{fig:puhti-network} shows a simplified, high-level overview of the network.
+Figure \ref{fig:puhti-network} shows a simplified, high-level overview of the network.

 ![
 Rounded rectangles on the left illustrate compute, utility, and login nodes, whereas the dashed rectangles below are the optional attached local storage.